parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 What?
 =====

 This is a mod to greatly improve the performance of the 2012 Nexus 7, on ANY rooted ROM.
-(However, the custom kernel is only for 5.1.x)

 XDA thread: http://forum.xda-developers.com/nexus-7/orig-development/parrotmod-speed-2012-nexus-7-emmc-fix-t3300416